geopandas/xyzservices/doc/source/registration.md

 The main group of providers is retrieved from the [`leaflet-providers` project](https://github.com/leaflet-extras/leaflet-providers) that contains both openly accessible providers as well as those requiring registration.
 All of them are considered [free](https://github.com/leaflet-extras/leaflet-providers/blob/master/README.md#what-do-we-mean-by-free).

-Below is (potentially incomplete) list of providers requiring registration.
+Below is the (potentially incomplete) list of providers requiring registration.

 ```{note}
 This page is largely taken directly from the [`leaflet-providers` project](https://github.com/leaflet-extras/leaflet-providers/blob/master/README.md).